vppelli/OnlineTemplate/README.md

 # Vppelli OnlineTemplate Project
 Developed with Unreal Engine 5.5
 ## Project Settings
-This is a list of Project Settings changed, can be reverted based on project.
+This list of Project Settings changed and can be reverted based on the project.
-- RayTracing Off (including all other raytrace options)
+- RayTracing Off (including all other ray trace options)
 - DX11 for RHI
 - SM5 for Shader settings
-- Shadom Map Method to Shadow Maps
+- Shadow Map Method to Shadow Maps
 - Project Description
 - Project Images
 - Level Startup